cflood2/Capstone-National-Security-Threats-with-Homegenous-Software-Adoption/README.md

 # **Executive Summary:**
 &nbsp; Modern infrastructure enables adversaries to disrupt organizations with cyber attacks.
-This problem is amplified when a single company dominates specific industries or services, such as banking, healthcare, or food production.
-This paper attempts to create policy recommendations addressing cybersecurity risks associated with this issue.
-For example, disruptions to food suppliers would cause widespread food insecurity.
-If Big Poultry Corporation produces 75% of domestic poultry products, a cyber attack targeting them would cause starvation conditions for large numbers of people.
+This problem is exacerbated when a single company dominates specific industries or services, such as banking, healthcare, or food production.
+This paper aims to develop policy recommendations to address cybersecurity risks associated with industry consolidation.
+For example, disruptions to food suppliers could lead to widespread food insecurity.
+If Big Poultry Corporation produces 75% of domestic poultry products, a cyber attack targeting them would create starvation conditions for large populations.
 <br/>
-&nbsp; The risk to National Security&mdash;and stability, for that matter&mdash;is clear.
-Addressing this new risk is important when the Federal Trade Commission examines mergers and acquisitions (M&A) between large companies in addition to companies accounting for this risk in the decision-making process.
+&nbsp; The risks to national security and societal stability are evident.
+It is crucial for the Federal Trade Commission to consider these cybersecurity threats when evaluating mergers and acquisitions (M&A) between large companies and for companies to incorporate these risks into their decision-making process.
 <br/>
-&nbsp; This paper will assess past incidents and use analogous examples to create evidence for use in a NIST (National Institute of Standards and Technology) CSWP (Cybersecurity White Paper.)
-This paper will also propose addendums to the Sherman Act, the Federal Trade Commission Act, or Clayton Act for use by the USFG (United States Federal Government.)
+&nbsp; This paper will analyze past incidents and analogous examples to support the development of a NIST (National Institute of Standards and Technology) CSWP (Cybersecurity White Paper.)
+Additionally, this paper will propose amendments to the Sherman Act, the Federal Trade Commission Act, or Clayton Act for consideration by the USFG (United States Federal Government.)

 ### Objectives:
 - Investigate CrowdStrike incident
-- Investiagte on SolarWinds incident
+- Investigate  SolarWinds incident
-- Investiagte Ukraine cyber war telecom attack
+- Investigate Ukraine cyber war telecom attack
-- Investigate JBS indident
+- Investigate JBS incident
-- Hytpothesize attck on EPIC (Healthcare software)
+- Hypothesize implications of attack on EPIC (Healthcare software) based on previous incidents
-- Create and/or simulate the reach of an incident using NetLogo
+- Create and/or simulate a model using NetLogo
 - Address supply chain management concerns

 ### Goals: